FernandoVezzali/pattern-strategy/README.md

         }
     }

-Now the class depends on one abstraction, instead of three concrete classes !

 ## Last step

  Now that we have everything we need, it's just a matter of getting rid of the switch statement and inject the strategies by the constructor: